THE BERNE CONVENTION FOR EVERYONE

 WHAT ABOUT MORAL RIGHTS?

 Fair use is a U.S. law doctrine which permits using copyrighted materials without the consent of their authors.
 You will find a broader explanation and much more information concerning fair use here.
 The concept of fair use is rather complex, although it is surely not as broad as many photo copyright infringers tend to think.
 Image theft is also growing because of the abuses of fair use.
 The Canadian equivalent is called fair dealing.
-The use of copyright material is more limited than in the US.
+Hence, the use of copyright material is more limited than in the US.
 Fair dealing applies only for certain, specific categories, such as education, research, news reporting, private study, parody and satire.

 In times of growing photo copyright infringement, it is crucial to know the rules and stay updated with the changes.
 Since, as a photographer, your focus is surely set on taking pictures, let us take care of the copyright news and your stolen photos online.
 Follow us on Facebook and Instagram – and be sure not to miss what’s important!